callstackincubator/rock/website/src/index.md

     details: Package your React Native app as a framework and add to your iOS and Android apps as you would any other library
     icon: <img src="/radio-handheld.svg" />
   - title: Bundler of Choice
-    details: RNEF supports both Metro and Re.Pack to bundle JS.
+    details: Rock supports both Metro and Re.Pack to bundle JS.
 With Re.Pack you can build Super Apps and Mobile Microfrontends
     icon: <img src="/arrow-up-box.svg" />
   - title: Plugins
-    details: Built in a modular way, RNEF allows you to extend its capabilities via plugins that integrate with CLI and native templates
+    details: Built in a modular way, Rock allows you to extend its capabilities via plugins that integrate with CLI and native templates
     icon: <img src="/add-grid.svg" />
 ---